 In 1910, another strike took place.
 The workers were divided.
 Some, such as Girolama Carere continued to work.
 He got into a fight with several other Italians who were out on strike, including Tony Basso.

 In 1917, two strikes occurred.
-Again, the issues were wages.
+Again, the issue was wages.
 Page-Hersey was going to decrease their employee’ wages while increasing their hours.
 On September 09, 150 workers walked out.
 They included “machinists, tool setters, labourers, tool makers and operators.”
 The company denied the changes.
 Mr. JL Zazinger, superintendent of the company, stated it had to do with reducing the wages of a couple of men who “were not worth what they were getting.”

 The company also asked the Guelph police to become involved.
 Chief Randall said he was adopting this action because “some threats had been made against some of the inspectors.”
 The strike committee, in response, was planning a meeting with Mayor Newstead to explain their side of the strike.
 An organizer from the Internationalist Machinists’ union – the only organized part of the plant, was expected to arrive in town.